 Yet research conducted by AdColony in 2017 analysed two versions of adverts from Bose, Disney, Sony Pictures and Volvo.
 One had subtitles and one didn’t; the subtitled versions showed positive results.

-In fact, the results showed an increase of almost 10% for awareness KPIs ((key performance indicators) in movie and entertainment campaigns when subtitles were used compared to when they were not.
-And when they looked at intent to purchase, some adverts achieved a 26% boost – and one technology product campaign saw a 23% increase in communicating key product features when using subtitles.
+The results show an increase of almost 10% for awareness KPIs in movie and entertainment campaigns when subtitles were used compared to when they were not.
+When they looked at intent to purchase, some adverts achieved a 26% boost – and one technology product campaign saw a 23% increase in communicating key product features when using subtitles.

 As we can see, subtitles, or captions, not only directly benefit more than one in six of the population, they also improve brand awareness, intent to purchase and customers’ understanding of key product features.

 So it could be a good idea to make a plan for adding subtitles to all your online video contact – whichever platform you’re using.